soroku24/LuckPermsLogger/README.md

 ## Dependencies

- Ensure you have this plugin installed and configured correctly as LuckPermsLogger
+ Ensure you have this plugin installed and configured correctly

 - [DiscordVelocityPlus](https://github.com/OfficialRikiDev/DiscordVelocityPlus) for Discord communication.
 - [LuckPerms](https://luckperms.net/download) for Listening luckperms events